portovep/pabloporto.me/content/posts/advent-of-security-2022.md

 -   Phones numbers
 -   MFA or second-factor authentication service
 -   Personal email accounts
-    -   I bet that we don't want anyone to be able to access the thousands of personal emails you forgot to delete over the years.
+    -   I bet that we don't want anyone to be able to access the thousands of personal emails you forgot to delete over the years
 -   Work email account
 -   Cloud file storage services like GDrive, OneDrive, and iCloud
 -   Social accounts like Instagram, Facebook, WhatsApp, Twitter...